 Another difference between root rot and a bacterial infection is that the latter generally is seen more on newer leaves compared to older leaves that the root rot is seen on.
 A bacterial infection is probably the culprit if your newer leaves are dying while the older ones look healthy.

 The unfortunate news here is that a bacterial infection can be a bit more difficult to heal than root rot is.
 The earlier you can catch the infection, the better the plant’s chance of saving.

 First, you will want to remove all the leaves with brown spots on them.
 These leaves are already infected and probably can’t be saved.
 Next, repot your plant with fresh soil.

 Once your plant has been repotted, make sure to place it in a spot that gets good sunlight.
 Take it easy on the watering for a few weeks as the plant recovers.

 Diagnosing brown spots on your leaves from dryness is a bit simpler than the other causes listed above.
 The leaves will turn a tan color and start at the edge of the leaf.

 The leaf will begin to curl, and the entire plant can look noticeably dry and wilted.
 If you notice the soil receding from the edge of the pot, then dryness is almost definitely your problem.

+The telltale sign of insect damage is very small, dark red or brown spots that will then turn into holes in the leaves.
 Take a close look at the plant and see if you can observe any small insects.
 Make sure to search on the underside of the leaf.
 If you can see little bugs or weblike material, then they are definitely responsible for the leaf damage.